ricktaylor/btpu/draft-taylor-btpu.md

 The purpose of the protocol is to transfer a series of Bundles between two nodes.
 Because a Bundle is of variable length, which is likely to not be exactly the same size as a Link-layer PDU, the protocol defines a mechanism to divide Bundles into Segments as required, such that each Link-layer PDU is efficiently filled with data, and one or more Bundles can be transferred in a minimal number of Link-layer PDUs, described in more detail in [](#transfers).

-Note: This segmentation is unrelated to Bundle fragmentation as defined in {{RFC9171}}.
+This segmentation is unrelated to BPv7 bundle fragmentation as defined in {{Section 5.8 of RFC9171}}.
+Although BPv7 bundle fragmentation may be used to sub-divide oversized BPv7 bundles, the required duplication of metadata blocks can result in inefficiencies or fail to generate BPv7 bundle fragment small enough to fit in a single Link-layer PDU.

-As a sender may prioritize the transmission of each Bundle differently, the protocol allows for the multiplexing of Bundle transfers, so that transmission of higher priority Bundles may interrupt the transmission of other Bundles, avoiding "head of line blocking", see [](#interleaving-segments) for more detail.
+As a sender may prioritize the transfer of each Bundle differently, the protocol allows for the multiplexing of Bundle transfers, so that the transfer of higher priority Bundles may interrupt the transfer of other Bundles, avoiding "head of line blocking", see [](#interleaving-segments) for more detail.

 ## Applicability

-The protocol has been designed to transfer BPv7 formatted Bundles, however it is equally capable of transferring any kind of binary data, but the protocol includes no explicit discriminator of the type of a particular Bundle.
+The protocol has been designed to transfer BPv7 formatted Bundles, however it is equally capable of transferring any kind of binary data, but includes no explicit discriminator of the type of a particular Bundle.
 If multiple different types of Bundle are to be transferred by a single implementation, this specification considers the differentiation between different Bundle types to be a matter for the implementation.
 For example, both BPv6 ({{?RFC5050}}) formatted Bundles and BPv7 Bundles can be multiplexed without issue, as the different formats can be distinguished by simple examination of the initial octets of a received Bundle by an implementation.
+Additionally, the segmentation mechanism enables the use of this protocol with Bundle formats that do not support some form of fragmentation.

 Although designed for any link-layer protocol that shares the characteristics defined in [](#introduction), additional specification may be required to map the constructs of the link-layer protocol to the mechanisms defined in this specification.